Traditional knowledge and biodiscovery

 Strength and Support Toolkit

-The Department of Environment and Science engaged PricewaterhouseCoopers Indigenous Consulting (PIC) to develop a strength and support program to assist First Nations peoples to participate in or initiate biodiscovery.
+The department engaged PricewaterhouseCoopers Indigenous Consulting (PIC) to develop a strength and support program to assist First Nations peoples to participate in or initiate biodiscovery.

 This program included the development of a toolkit of resources to increase awareness amongst all stakeholders about the need to protect traditional knowledge, strengthen the capability of First Nations peoples to engage in biodiscovery and build the cultural capability of biodiscovery entities.